terales/blackbird-docs/src/content/docs/apps/Google Vertex AI.mdx

 - **Generate text with Gemini** generates text using Gemini model.
 If text generation is based on a single prompt, it's executed with the gemini-1.0-pro model.
 Optionally, you can specify an image or video to perform generation with the gemini-1.0-pro-vision model.
 Both image and video have a size limit of 20 MB.
 If an image is already present, video cannot be specified and vice versa.
 Supported image formats are PNG and JPEG, while video formats include MOV, MPEG, MP4, MPG, AVI, WMV, MPEGPS, and FLV.
 Optionally, set _Is Blackbird prompt_ to _True_ to indicate that the prompt given to the action is the result of one of AI Utilities app's actions.
 You can also specify safety categories in the _Safety categories_ input parameter and respective thresholds for them in the _Thresholds for safety categories_ input parameter.
 If one list has more items than the other, extra ones are ignored.

 - **Get Quality Scores for XLIFF file** Gets segment and file level quality scores for XLIFF files.
-Supports only version 1.2 of XLIFF currently.
 Optionally, you can add Threshold, New Target State and Condition input parameters to the Blackbird action to change the target state value of segments meeting the desired criteria (all three must be filled).

     Optional inputs:
 	- Prompt: Add your criteria for scoring each source-target pair.
 If none are provided, this is replaced by _"accuracy, fluency, consistency, style, grammar and spelling"_.